mcmah309/eros/README.md

     func1();
 }
 ```
+The above code is precisely typed for what we care about and there was no need to create an error enum for each case.

 `UnionResult` and the underlying `UnionError`, work with regular types as well, not just `TracedError`.
 Thus the error type could consist of non-traced errors as well. e.g.
 ```rust,ignore